12 Hidden Gems in Michigan

 For a proper slice of the Northern Mitten, pack your tent and visit Ocqueoc Falls, the largest falls in the Lower Peninsula.
 Hikers and bikers will find plenty of pathways and trails to occupy a weekend in the State Park.
 Make sure to arrive at the Park early if you want a campsite, no reservations means that all of the sites are first come, first serve.

 Ernie Hassan has been creating and serving sandwiches to Oak Park for more than four decades.
-Ernie’s delicious sandwich fixings and sense of humor ensures that every customer leaves with a smile.
+Ernie’s delicious sandwich fixings and sense of humor ensure that every customer leaves with a smile.
 This family-owned business doesn’t accept cards, so make sure you stop by an ATM before stopping by.
 You might just hear Ernie shout, “Yeah, Baby!”

 Take M-22 to the C.S.
 Mott Nature Preserve.
 There, you’ll find 15 miles of hiking and biking trails and incredible views of the Lake Michigan shoreline.
 The journey is definitely the destination for this day trip.